Off-World-Live-Collaborative/docs.offworld.live/README.md

 ### [Unreal Engine 360 Livestreaming Camera](./360-camera/README.md)

 ### [Unreal Livestreaming Camera](./unreal-livestreaming-camera/README.md)
-*(this plugin is soon to be deprecated and replaced by the Livestreaming Toolkit above)*
+*(this plugin is soon to be replaced by the Livestreaming Toolkit)*

 ### [Spout Plugin for OBS](./obs-spout-plugin/README.md)